 IWBC has written a letter to TfNSW about the use of the rail yard and the need for the CWCL.
 Inner West Council passed a motion supporting the CWCL in 2018.
 [Note in June 2019: little action on this front, it now appears to me that a tunnel is unlikely.]

-IWBC is opposed to the use of a narrow two way cycle path down the steep hill from James St to Hawthorne Canal, and believes the present layout is the best option there (uphill bike lane, downhill share with traffic).
+IWBC was opposed to the proposed use of a narrow two way cycle path down the steep hill from James St to Hawthorne Canal, and believes the present layout is the best option there (uphill bike lane, downhill share with traffic).
 The section between James St and Balmain Rd could have bike lanes on either side.
 Elsewhere a cycleway on one side (the south, where there are few side streets and is non-residential) may be acceptable, but needs to be wider.

 The proposal does not fully take into account the wide unused footpath east of Balmain Rd next to the rail yard and only has a 2.4 m wide path, where 3 m would seem easily achievable.
 3 m is the desirable width according to the Standards in Austroads publications.
 The revised plan shows they will need to relocate the kerb about 600mm anyway, plus move some power poles, so we have asked that a full 3 m or more path is provided from Balmain Rd to Justin St, where parking is to be retained, although we question this, since it is non residential.
 Council claims they have to provide parking for light rail patrons.

-East of Justin St, to Gordon St, the proposal is to remove all parking on the non-residential side, so there is room for a wider bike path at 3.0 m.
+East of Justin St, to Gordon St, the proposal was to remove all parking on the non-residential side, so there is room for a wider bike path at 3.0 m, which we strongly support.
+Boats and trailers and heavy vehicles have been banned from parking there, and few residents park there, so we maintain our call for the unused parking lane next to the rail yard be used for a bike path or creation of bike lanes.